Carbonable/carbon-protocol/docs/mint/index.md

 The presale is reserved to whitelisted addresses, this step is managed by a merkle tree mechanism (to save on-chain storage).

-The total amount of token that can be purchased during this step relies on total supply, reserved supply but also whitelisted slots associated for each whitelisted addresses (handled during the merkle root generation).
+The total amount of token that can be purchased during this step relies on max supply, reserved supply but also whitelisted slots associated for each whitelisted addresses (handled during the merkle root generation).

 The presale starts when the the merkle root is set to a not null value and continue while this condition is verified.